svenvg93/GitBook/docker/cloudflare-tunnels.md

       __path__: /logs/cloudflared/tunnel.log
 ```

-!!! info Make sure that the needed volumes are mounted inside your Promtail container.
+> Make sure that the needed volumes are mounted inside your Promtail container.

 Restart Promtail to apply configuration.